chunkified/kl-iostream/README.md

 building
 ========

-A scons (http://www.scons.org/) build script is provided. kl-iostream depends on
+A scons (http://www.scons.org/) build script is provided. kl-iostream purely depends on C++ standard libraries.

 To inform scons where to find the Fabric Engine includes as well as the thirdparty libraries, you need to set the following environment variables: